atk4/data/README.md

 ## Past Updates

+* 29 May: Finished implementation of core logic for Business Model
 * 11 May: Released 0.1: Implemented code climate, test coverage and travis
 * 06 May: Revamped the concept, updated video and made it simpler
 * 22 Apr: Finalized concept, created presentation slides.